Income-taxation-system-in-Indonesia

 7. Non-resident international shipping and airlines 2.64%

-In the term of tax payment, as a resident company, you will have flexibility in your tax liability settlements.
-You can choose between direct payment to DGT (Director General of Tax), through third party withholding, or combination of both.
-As a non-resident company, it can only be done through witholding tax from source of income in Indonesia where you will be subject to 20% of various amounts.
+Understanding revenue collection in Indonesia, you will have flexibility in your tax liability settlements.
+You can choose between direct payment to DGT (Director General of Tax), through third-party withholding, or a combination of both.
+As a non-resident company, it can only be done through withholding tax from the source of income in Indonesia, where you will be subject to 20% of various amounts.

-If you are a foreign worker as like as foreign companies, you can be considered as resident taxpayer or non-resident taxpayer.
-Foreign worker who is categorized as resident taxpayer once they have been stayed over 183 days in any 12 month period.
+If you are a foreign worker like foreign companies, you can be considered a resident or non-resident taxpayer.
+A foreign worker is categorized as a resident taxpayer once they have stayed over 183 days in 12 months.

-For resident taxpayer, the top marginal income tax rate is 30% (for income above IDR 500 million).
-This applicable tax rates are progressive based on annual income.
-Below are applicable income tax rate for individual taxpayer:
+The top marginal income tax rate for resident taxpayers is 30% (for income above IDR 500 million).
+These applicable tax rates are progressive based on annual income.
+Below are applicable income tax rates for individual taxpayers:

 No. Taxable Income Tax Rate